tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 Your webhook is required to return a response with a valid [HTTP Status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) after processing the incoming request.
 Based on the HTTP Status code of this response, Tradecloud's Webhook Connector will react as follows:

-* `2xx` - **Success response**: Tradecloud will consider the order event to be successfully processed.
+* `2xx` - **Success response**: Tradecloud will consider the event to be successfully processed by your webhook..
-* `4xx` - **Client error response**: Tradecloud considers the order as not successfully processed.
+* `4xx` - **Client error response**: Tradecloud considers the event as not successfully processed.
 The request will not be retried, the DevOps team will be alerted to investigate the issue.
 * **Unexpected response**: If any other status code is returned, Tradecloud will indefinitely retry the request with exponential back-off.
 The DevOps team is alerted to investigate the issue.

 ## The polling pattern